 Let’s get started!

-No matter what program you decide to attend, you’ll want to look for accreditation.
-When an institution is accredited, it has been verified to meet certain minimum standards.
+No matter which program you decide to attend, you’ll want to look for accreditation.
+When an institution is accredited, it has been assessed and verified to meet certain minimum standards.
+It has the resources to deliver the education it promises.
+Also, students attending an accredited school are eligible for federal financial aid if they apply and qualify.

 Auguste Escoffier School of Culinary Arts in Boulder, Colorado is nationally accredited by the Accrediting Council for Continuing Education and Training (ACCET).
 It is also approved by the Colorado Department of Higher Education to participate in the National Council for State Authorization Reciprocity Agreements for its distance-learning, i.e. online programs.